SynTable: A Synthetic Data Generation Pipeline for Unseen Object Amodal Instance Segmentation of Cluttered Tabletop Scenes: Introduction

 Our key contributions are summarized as follows:

-\begin{enumerate} \item We develop a pipeline to automatically render photorealistic cluttered tabletop scenes and generate ground truth amodal instance segmentation masks.
-This eliminates the need for any manual labeling in the dataset generation process while ensuring the quality and accuracy of the dataset.
-Based on our pipeline, we designed a dataset generation tool to create photorealistic and accurately-labeled custom datasets for UOAIS (refer to Figure \ref{teaser}(a)).
-Our tool can be easily added to NVIDIA Isaac Sim to leverage its ability to render complex and photorealistic 3D scenes with high fidelity. \item Our tool provides a rich set of annotations related to amodal instance segmentation (refer to Figure \ref{teaser}(b)): modal (visible) and amodal instance segmentation masks, occlusion masks, occlusion rates, and occlusion order adjacency matrix.
-Users can easily select which annotations to include in their dataset based on the requirements of their application. \item We proposed a novel method to evaluate how accurately an amodal instance segmentation model can determine object occlusion ordering in a scene by computing the scene's Occlusion Order Accuracy ($ACC_{OO}$). \item We generate a large-scale sample synthetic dataset using our tool consisting of amodal instance segmentation labels for users to train and evaluate their models on novel objects.
-Our dataset will be made publicly available. \end{enumerate}
+\begin{enumerate} \item We develop a pipeline to automatically render photorealistic cluttered tabletop scenes and generate ground truth amodal instance segmentation masks, eliminating manual labeling in dataset generation.
+Our designed dataset generation tool creates photorealistic and accurately-labeled custom datasets for UOAIS (refer to Figure \ref{teaser}(a)). \item Our tool provides a rich set of annotations related to amodal instance segmentation (refer to Figure \ref{teaser}(b)): modal (visible) and amodal instance segmentation masks, RGBA object instances, occlusion masks, occlusion rates, and occlusion order adjacency matrix.
+Users can easily select which annotations to include in their dataset based on the requirements of their application. \item We proposed a novel method to evaluate how accurately an amodal instance segmentation model can determine object occlusion ordering in a scene by computing the scene's Occlusion Order Accuracy ($ACC_{OO}$). \item We generated an open-sourced large-scale sample synthetic dataset using our tool consisting of amodal instance segmentation labels for users to train and evaluate amodal segmentation models on 1075 novel objects, designed to benchmark amodal segmentation in occlusion-rich scenarios. \end{enumerate}